Military history of the Mi'kmaq: 19th century

 As their military power waned in the beginning of the nineteenth century, the Mi'kmaq people made explicit appeals to the British to honour the treaties and reminded them of their duty to give "presents" (i.e., rent) to the Mi'kmaq in order to occupy Mi'kma'ki.
 In response, the British offered charity or, the word most often used by government officials, "relief".
 The British said the Mi'kmaq must give up their way of life and begin to settle on farms.
-Also, they were told they had to send their children to British schools for education.
+Also, they were told they had to send their children to British schools (Residential Schools) for education.

 20th century

 In 1914, over 150 Mi'kmaq men signed up during World War I. During the war, thirty-four out of sixty-four male Mi'kmaq from Lennox Island First Nation, Prince Edward Island enlisted in the armed forces, distinguishing themselves particularly in the Battle of Amiens.
 On 11 March 1916, James Glode of Liverpool River became first Mi'kmaq to join the war.
 In 1939, World War II began and over 250 Miꞌkmaq volunteered.
 In 1950, over 60 Miꞌkmaq enlisted to serve in the Korean War.

 The Treaties, which the Mi'kmaq militias fought for during the colonial period, did not gain legal status until they were enshrined into the Canadian Constitution in 1982.
 Every 1 October, "Treaty Day" is now celebrated by Nova Scotians.